fwoerister/ckanext-mongodatastore/README.rst

 *As this extension provides an implementation of the* `IDatastoreBackend <https://docs.ckan.org/en/latest/maintaining/datastore.html#extending-datastore>`_, *therefore the DataStore API can be used as before.*

-*Although after installation of this extension the result sets will contain a PID, the resource view needs to be able to show this PID in the UI.
-The default DataExplorer is not capable of showing PIDs, please checkout my PoC implementation on* `github <https://github.com/fwoerister/ckanext-datacitator>`_.

 ------------
 Requirements
 ------------